guardian/regression/README.md

 - Start thinking about how you could improve your model.
 I started with the Ames dataset: https://www.kaggle.com/c/house-prices-advanced-regression-techniques and just extracted lot size and selling price.
 Does Mean Absolute Error improve if you pick a feature that might be a better predictor of selling price?
 Then you can also feel some data munging pain that is a very authentic experience. :D

-### Week 3: Linear algebra review + vectorising your gradient descent implementation
+### Week 4: Linear algebra review + vectorising your gradient descent implementation

-### Week 4: Logistic regression + applying it to the Titanic dataset
+### Week 5: Logistic regression + applying it to the Titanic dataset

-### Week 5: If we get behind, then finishing up the previous topics
+### Week 6: Finishing up the previous topics, perhaps?